-This is the kind of trade we deal with, on a day to day basis.
-Retail trade involves buying of goods from the wholesaler or producer in large quantity and selling of goods in small quantities, as per their need, to the ultimate consumers, for their own consumption and not for the purpose of reselling.
+This is the kind of trade we deal with, on a day-to-day basis.
+Retail trade involves buying goods from the wholesaler or producer in large quantities and selling goods in small quantities, as per their need, to the ultimate consumers, for their own consumption and not for the purpose of reselling.
 It is the last stage in the supply chain management, wherein the goods reach the hands of the final consumer.

 To start a retail business a small amount of capital is required.
 They focus more on the location and decoration of the shop, so as to attract more and more customers.

-The retailer caters to the requirements of the localities and also maintain personal contact with the consumers.
+The retailer caters to the requirements of the localities and also maintains personal contact with the consumers.